James Frey: Aftermath

 On January 31, 2006, it was announced that Frey had been dropped by his literary manager, Kassie Evashevski of Brillstein-Grey Entertainment, over matters of trust.
 In an interview with Publishers Weekly, Evashevski said that she had "never personally seen a media frenzy like this regarding a book before".

-On February 1, 2006, Random House published Frey's note to the reader, which was included in later editions of the book.
-In the note, Frey apologized for fabricating portions of his book.
-On February 24, Frey's publicist revealed that Penguin imprint Riverhead had dropped out of a two-book deal with Frey, a deal that had been valued at a purported seven figures.
-Riverhead previously published Frey's bestselling 2005 book My Friend Leonard.
+On February 1, 2006, Random House published Frey's note to readers, which has been included in later editions of the book.
+In the note, he apologized for fabricating portions of his book.
+On February 24, Frey's publicist revealed that Penguin imprint Riverhead Books had dropped a two-book deal with Frey, a deal valued at a purported seven figures.
+Riverhead previously published his bestselling 2005 book, My Friend Leonard.

 On September 12, 2006, Frey and publisher Random House reached a tentative legal settlement, whereby readers who felt that they had been defrauded by Frey's A Million Little Pieces would be offered a refund.
 In order to receive the refund, customers had to submit a proof of purchase such as pieces of the book itself (page 163 from the hardcover or the front cover from the paperback) and complete a sworn statement indicating that they had purchased the book under the assumption that it was a memoir.

-On July 28, 2007, at a literary convention in Texas, Nan Talese verbally attacked Oprah for misrepresenting the purpose of the interview on January 26, 2006.
-Just before air time, both Talese and Frey were told the topic of the show had been changed to "The James Frey Controversy".

-On November 2, 2007, the Associated Press published a story about a judgment in favor of readers who felt deceived by Frey's claims of A Million Little Pieces's being a memoir.
+On July 28, 2007, at the Mayborn Literary Nonfiction Writers Conference of the Southwest in Grapevine, Texas, Nan Talese verbally attacked Oprah for misrepresenting the purpose of the interview on January 26, 2006.
+Right before air time, both Talese and Frey were told the topic of the show had been changed to "The James Frey Controversy".
+On November 2, 2007, the Associated Press published an article about a judgment in favor of readers who felt deceived by Frey's claims of A Million Little Pieces's being a memoir.
 Although the publisher, Random House, had set aside $2.35 million for lawsuits, only 1,729 readers came forward to receive a refund for the book.
 The refund offer was extended to anyone who had purchased the book prior to Frey's disclosing the falsehoods therein.
 Chicago lawyer Larry D. Drury, who represented the class, received approximately $1.3 million for legal fees, distribution of the legal notice, and charitable donations to three charities, while total claimants' refunds issued to readers came to $27,348.
-The publisher also agreed to provide a disclosure at the beginning of the book, citing the somewhat fictitious nature of the text.
+The publisher agreed to provide a disclosure at the beginning of the book, citing the somewhat fictitious nature of the text.

 In May 2009, Vanity Fair reported that Winfrey had called Frey and apologized for the surprise topic change of the January 26, 2006 interview.
 She made a televised apology in 2011.

-Following the events of Frey's Oprah appearance, South Park parodied the scandal surrounding the controversy in the episode "A Million Little Fibers".
+After the hoopla with Frey's Oprah appearance, South Park parodied the scandal surrounding the controversy in the episode "A Million Little Fibers".